 Turns out there's another plant we can associate with Christmas other than poinsettias.
 There's a special plant called schlumbergera buckleyi that only blooms during the Christmas season.
-Its common name is the Christmas cactus; you might have even heard it referred to as a holiday cactus.
-Looks like me and this plant have something in common.
+Its common name is the Christmas cactus, you might have even heard it referred to as a holiday cactus.
+Looks like this plant and I have something in common.
 We thrive during the holiday season!

 You're probably wondering how holiday cacti can make it through the winter.
 Since it's native to East Brazil, the Christmas cactus can withstand cooler temperatures.
 A true tropical plant!
 This means your house might be the perfect temperature for your Christmas cactus plant to thrive.

 A well-draining soil is also helpful in maintaining a healthy holiday plant.
 Overwatering is normally the cause of root rot.
 A succulent potting mix and a pot with drainage holes or a tray of pebbles will do the trick.
 You will notice that one small pot may produce white flowers, but the other will produce red or pink.
 Colors do vary, but each Christmas cactus will be vibrant and cheery to match your Christmas decor.

 There's Also A Thanksgiving Cactus and Easter Cactus

 That's right.
 Forget sunflowers and red carnations for a second.
 This Thanksgiving cactus has pointy edges.
 When you get your cacti, get a feel for the leaves.
 Christmas cacti have scalloped edges, and Easter cacti have rounded edges.
 Care is typically the same for each holiday plant.